Classifying spaces of finite groups of tame representation type

-\begin{remark} Another proof of formality, but which does not give intrinsic formality, in Theorem~\ref{th:SD2-formal} is to notice that there are endomorphisms of the resolution~\eqref{eq:SD2-resolution} representing $x$, $y$ and $z$, and strictly satisfying the relation $x^2y=z^2$.
-The endomorphism representing $y$ just moves the whole diagram two places up and two places to the right.
-For $x$, we move one place to the right, but then we have to compose with the maps
+\begin{remark} Exactly as in Remark~\ref{rk:SD1-formal}, but with different degrees, another proof of formality, but which does not give intrinsic formality, in Theorem~\ref{th:SD2-formal} is to notice that there are endomorphisms of the resolution~\eqref{eq:SD2-resolution} representing $x$, $y$ and $z$, and strictly satisfying the relation $x^2y=z^2$. \end{remark}

-Similarly, for $z$ we move one place up and two to the right, and compose with the same maps.
-This defines a quasi-isomorphism from the cohomology ring $\Ext^*_{\kG}(\kk,\kk)$ to the DG algebra $\End^*_{\kG}(P_\kk)$, which in turn is quasi-isomorphic to $C^*BG$. \end{remark}

 \begin{corollary} In Case~\ref{case:SD2}, we have